NushaMBZ/aide-memoire/AGM4367/N Unit-02 S-15.md

 #### 1. Slowing Rate of Sales Growth:

-- While sales continue to increase, the rate of growth starts to decelerate during the late growth phase.
+- While sales continue to increase, the <mark style="background: #FF5582A6;">rate of growth starts to decelerate</mark> during the late growth phase.
-- By the end of this stage, the sales growth rate nears zero, indicating a maturing market.
+- By the end of this stage, the <mark style="background: #FF5582A6;">sales growth rate nears zero</mark>, indicating a maturing market.

 #### 2. Reduced Number of Competitors:

-- This phase often sees a reduction in the number of competitors as some players exit due to challenges or consolidation.
+- This phase often sees a <mark style="background: #FF5582A6;">reduction in the number of competitors</mark> as some players exit due to challenges or consolidation.
-- Stronger competitors remain and engage in competitive actions to maintain their sales growth and market position.
+- Stronger competitors <mark style="background: #FF5582A6;">remain and engage in competitive actions</mark> to maintain their sales growth and market position.

 #### 3. Focus on Competitive Strategies: